Moupa/Bulls_and_Cows/README.md

 # Project_Bulls_and_Cows
-This repository contains bulls and cows game and a file with game statistics.(At this moment in branch "working"
+This repository contains bulls and cows game and a file with game statistics.(At this moment in branch "development"